Tonight11/Tonight11/README.md

 <h2>About me:</h2>

   Hi, My names is Bayastan.
 And i am Kyrgyz.
-Certanly i have been styding in Russia as a Web Developer for 4 years/ 2.5 years of them is commercial.
-That`s a last year tho. <br />
+Certanly i have been working on Berlin company "Timpl" as a Web Developer.
+I have 4 years exp 2.5 years of them is commercial.<br />
   I’m interested in creating web-sites and working with proffecional team, so i can gain experience from them.
-I have one and half year experience as Vue Developer <br />
+I have 2 and half year experience as Vue Developer <br />
 * Completed mastering nuxt 3 course. <br />
 <a href='https://github.com/Tonight11/Pet-Project-Nuxt-3'>"Nuxt3+TS"</a>. <br />
 * I have a strong expirence with Vue3&Pinia&Router, you can check it in my repo <br />